Croatia

 Is Croatia Safe?

-Yes, we stayed for three months in Dubrovnik, Rovinj, Trogir, and Motovun and felt extremely safe.
+Yes, we stayed for more than four months, including stays in Dubrovnik, Motovun, Rovinj, Split, Ston, and Trogir, and we felt extremely safe the entire time.

 Is It Safe to Rent a Car and Drive in Croatia?